delvtech/drift/packages/evm-client/README.md

   `ReadContract` that has a signer attached to it and can be used to submit transactions.
 - **[`CachedReadContract`](./src/contract/types/CachedContract.ts):** An
-  extended `ReadContract` that will cache reads and even queries based on arguments with a few additional methods for interacting with the cache.
+  extended `ReadContract` that will cache reads and event queries based on arguments with a few additional methods for interacting with the cache.
 - **[`CachedReadWriteContract`](./src/contract/types/CachedContract.ts):** An
   extended `CachedReadContract` that has a signer attached to it and can be used